AadrianLeo/AI-Radio-App/README.md

 ### `# For flutter packages run: pub get  && to run flutter project run : flutter run --no-sound-null-safety and dont run from the banner because athe application version has old version and runs on no sound null safety.`

 ### `# Change Your api Keys from the code of Alan AI`.

+### `# Create the ALAN_AI file and AI_DATA file copy and paste the code in alan ai dashboard and save the file the files are given in the codes files`.